Baptistin Baille

 Baptistin Baille (/fr/) was born as Jean-Baptiste Baille in France, in 1841 and he died in 1918.
-He was initially a lecturer at École polytechnique, and then a professor of optics and acoustics at ESPCI Paris; a close friend of Paul Cézanne, the impressionist artist, and of Émile Zola who would later become a writer.
+He was initially a lecturer at École polytechnique, and then a professor of optics and acoustics at École supérieure de physique et de chimie industrielles de la ville de Paris; a close friend of Paul Cézanne, the impressionist artist, and of Émile Zola who would later become a writer.